-Presidential Policy Directive-21 (PPD-21) advances national policy for Federal departments and agencies to identify and prioritize the United States' critical infrastructure (CI), and to guard against efforts to undermine or exploit those sector assets.
-Federal departments and agencies will identify, prioritize and coordinate the protection of CI.
+Presidential Policy Directive-21 (PPD-21) advances national policy for Federal departments and agencies to identify and prioritize the United States' critical infrastructure, and to guard against efforts to undermine or exploit those sector assets.
+Federal departments and agencies will identify, prioritize and coordinate the protection of critical infrastructure.
 Federal departments will work with State, Local, Tribal and Territorial (SLTT) governments to develop a partnership with the private sector to leverage complementary resources within government, and between government and industry to ensure a more robust, resilient and secure sector.
-These identified CI provide the essential services for American society; disruption could cause catastrophic health effects, mass casualties, negative impacts on economic well-being, or profoundly affect our national prestige and morale.
+These identified critical infrastructures provide the essential services for American society; disruption could cause catastrophic health effects, mass casualties, negative impacts on economic well-being, or profoundly affect our national prestige and morale.

 The designated Sector Specific Agencies (SSAs) for the Food and Agriculture Sector are the U.S. Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (HHS), Food and Drug Administration (FDA).
-In accordance with guidance provided by the Secretary of Homeland Security, these agencies shall collaborate with all relevant partners to prevent, deter and mitigate all-hazard risks to destroy, incapacitate or exploit the sector.
+The National Critical Functions are the "functions of government and the private sector that are so vital to the United States that their disruption, corruption, or dysfunction would have a debilitating effect on security, national economic security, national public health or safety."
+Due to the interconnected nature of the 16 critical infrastructure sectors, impacts in the food and agriculture sector are felt beyond the ability to produce and provide agricultural products and human and animal food products; and the ability to conduct these activities are affected by events in other sectors such as transportation, chemical, and critical manufacturing.
+To support the maintenance of the National Critical Functions, in accordance with guidance provided by the Secretary of Homeland Security, these agencies shall collaborate with all relevant partners to prevent, deter and mitigate all-hazard risks which may destroy, incapacitate or exploit the sector.

-Article III - Objectives and Scope of Activity
+Article III - Objective and Scope of Activity